 - A less costly and more time-saving way of entering contractual relationships particularly because there is no need for legal advice or representation (at least at the outset and not unless there is an issue with the transaction).

-- Alternate dispute resolution (ADR) is the “go to” medium of resolving dispute arising from blockchain transactions.
-Customers accept this preferred medium of resolving disputes via the smart contract.
+- Alternate dispute resolution (ADR) is the “go to” route for resolving dispute arising from blockchain transactions.
 Should disputes arise, ADR may be a more efficient way of resolving disputes, compared to going through the courts.

 - How beneficial is the term of the smart contract to the user?
 In the context of commercial and intellectual property rights law, this is likely to have a more consequential impact on less knowledgeable users.
 As an example, do users have a clear understanding of what they are agreeing to via smart contracts and that they are bound by the agreement (unless otherwise held)?
 In the context of digital art and non-fungible tokens, is the visual artist willing to waive the moral rights in her art piece notwithstanding the NFT minters’ policy of doing so?
 To address these issues, it is helpful to have some basic knowledge about intellectual property rights and contract law before commencing technology transactions.

 - Should dispute(s) arise, which forum options and choice of laws are available to the parties?
-For example, could WIPO Mediation and Arbitration services be contemplated and used by the parties, or is this seen as an intermediary in itself?
+For example, should institutional arbitration or mediation services be used, or is this seen as an intermediary in itself?

 - Will the execution of the smart contract lead to the conclusion of the whole matter?
 For example, will transfers in copyright interests on a blockchain be valid in all jurisdictions?
 What if the copyright interest is jointly held, but the information is not disclosed on the blockchain, and only one-party consents to the transfer?
 Should such transfers operate on rules outside what is legally permissible in jurisdictions pertaining to transfer interests in copyright?
 In the context of non-fungible tokens and copyright interests, can country of origin issues (posed by the Berne Convention) be dealt with effectively in smart contracts?